 In going through a stepped process like the above to determine the standard of care the expert should make certain he or she answers the following questions.
 These are as published almost verbatim in Guidelines for Forensic Engineering Practice (Ref.
 7).
 In a sense this is basically a stepped process separate from my own taken from the Guidelines:

-- Does the expert have the degree of learning and skill ordinarily possessed by reputable professionals, practicing in the same or similar locality, and under similar circumstances?
+- Does the expert have the degree of learning and skill ordinarily possessed by reputable professionals or workers, practicing or working in the same or similar locality, and under similar circumstances?

-- Did the expert use the care and skill ordinarily used in like cases by reputable members of his or her profession practising in the same or similar locality under similar circumstances?
+- Did the expert use the care and skill ordinarily used in like cases by reputable members of his or her profession or work practicing or working in the same or similar locality under similar circumstances?

 - Did the expert use reasonable diligence?

 - Did the expert use his or her best judgement?